“So, as the walls close in…regress or overcome…” —Good Riddance

 My trip had two goals: hike up to Wheeler Peak on Tuesday and then explore the Lehman Caves on Wednesday.
 Upon arrival, I stopped at the visitor center to pay the entrance fee and obtain a hard copy of the trail map before I proceeded.
 The woman behind the counter informed me that the park is free.
 This stunned me because I just paid $35 to enter Yosemite National Park in July.
 Perhaps it’s an incentive given the remote location?
 After she gave me the map and a copy of the park newspaper, The Bristlecone, I got back into the car and drove up a winding road to the Wheeler Peak trailhead.
 Given that I had ascended thousands of feet, the temperature dropped to about 67 degrees.
 After I put on my hiking shoes and sunscreen, I grabbed my backpack and headed off into the forest.

 Topographically speaking, the first couple miles of the trail didn’t tax my body much.
 I left the forest and passed through some beautiful meadows where I heard the buzzing of thousands of bees on the countless wildflowers.
 I couldn’t believe how loud they were, but the sound quickly became a soothing white noise.
 The sun felt so warm on my arms, and yet the breeze so cool against my face.
 As I made my way to the ridge, I knew that the hike would become far more arduous as I pressed onward.
-Since I didn’t know how my body would react to the high elevation, I occasionally stopped to drink water and rest a for a couple minutes.
+Since I didn’t know how my body would react to the high elevation, I occasionally stopped to drink water and rest.
 From a distance, you think the trail goes straight up, but you quickly realize that there are sections of switchbacks that you come to appreciate.
-Many trails can be rather “deceiving” (to quote a fellow hiker I encountered that day), in that, you climb up one ridge only find that there are more ahead.
+Many trails can be rather “deceiving” (to quote a fellow hiker I encountered), in that, you climb up one ridge only find that there are more ahead.
 It took me just shy of four hours to reach the peak (13,063 feet) where I rested for about 25 minutes before I began my descent.
 Not once did I feel nauseous, which means I don’t suffer from altitude sickness.
 This is good news because I want to go higher and farther in the years to come.
 Distance: 8.6 miles.
 Time: 6 hours, 45 minutes.
 Needless to say, I slept well that night.